krobelus/rate-experiments/thesis.md

 =============

-State-of-the-art SAT solvers produce proofs with deletions of unique reason clause.
+State-of-the-art SAT solvers produce proofs with deletions of unique reason clauses.
 These proofs are often incorrect under specified DRAT.
 Under operational DRAT they are correct because those deletions will effectively be removed from the proof.
 In [Section 3][3.
 DRAT Proofs without Deletions of Unique Reason Clauses] we have explained how `DRUPMiniSat`-based solvers produce proofs with reason deletions and we have proposed patches to avoid them, removing the need to ignore some deletions to verify their proofs.

-Specified DRAT is necessary to verify solvers' inprocessing steps that employ deletions of unique reason clauses [@rebola2018two].
+As we explained at the end of [Section 2][2.
+Preliminaries], specified DRAT is necessary to verify solvers' inprocessing steps that employ deletions of unique reason clauses [@DBLP:conf/sat/Rebola-PardoB18].
 Our initial research question was whether specified DRAT can be checked as efficiently as operational DRAT.
 Previous work has yielded an efficient algorithm but no competitive checker.
 We have implemented the first checker delivering state-of-the-art performance while supporting both specified and operational DRAT.
-We provide experimental results suggesting that that the cost for specified DRAT is, on average, the same but an excessive number of reason deletions tends to make it significantly more costly.
+We provide experimental results suggesting that that the cost for specified DRAT is, on average, the same but a high number of reason deletions may make it significantly more costly.

 The algorithm to check specified DRAT is fairly convoluted and we have made lots of programming errors trying to produce an efficient implementation.
 Our checker outputs LRAT and GRAT certificates that can be verified by a formally verified checker, giving some confidence that our checker gave the right answer.
-However, many proofs are rejected by our checker in specifed mode.
+However, many proofs are rejected by our checker in specified mode.
 We needed a way to trust those incorrectness results.
 Since for specified DRAT the accumulated formula can be computed without performing unit propagation, we implemented a tool, `sick-check` that simply computes the accumulated